Close×

 by Tourisme Laval

-Take a leap into their world and explore their "Laval side" in reading and video.
+Take a peek into their world and explore their “Laval side” through articles and videos.

-Tell me about your role as editor at Narcity Québec
+Tell me about your role as an editor at Narcity Québec

-I'm a lifelong resident of Laval and the Editor-in-Chief of Narcity Québec.
-I'm a very curious person, and my schedule is busier than the number of hours in the day!
+I’ve lived in Laval my whole life and I’m the editor-in-chief at Narcity Québec.
+I’m incredibly curious, and my schedule is busier than the number of hours in a day!

 Les Insulaires Microbrasseurs.
-I love this neighborhood bar, because the atmosphere is warm and cozy, and the decor is amazing.
-Here, we hear each other talk, and they take the time to suggest products that correspond to our tastes and image.
-We really feel like VIP customers.
-If you come alone, you can sit at the bar and Yan, the friendly barman, will advise you and help you discover new products, because at Les Insulaires, there's always something new!
+I love this neighborhood bar because the atmosphere is warm and cozy, and the decor is amazing.
+Here, the staff takes the time to listen to us and recommend products that match our tastes and personalities.
+You really feel like a VIP.
+If you come alone, you can sit at the bar, and Yan, the friendly bartender, will give you recommendations and introduce you to new products—because at Les Insulaires, there’s always something new!

-Did you know that they have 16 beers brewed on site and 24 keg lines?
-For someone like me who likes to explore and discover, it's simply perfect.
+Did you know they have 16 house-brewed beers and 24 draft lines?
+For someone like me who loves to explore and discover new things, it’s just perfect.
 And what about the food?
-The beef tartare is exquisite and the poutine Les Insulaires is excellent.
-It's the ideal place for a 5@7 with friends, because in addition to chatting, you can play board games... and there's parking!
+The beef tartare is exquisite, and the Les Insulaires poutine is excellent.
+It’s the ideal spot for happy hour with friends, because in addition to chatting, you can play board games… and there’s parking!

 Photo credit: Olivier Bourget